pacrowther/PHY11006/_sources/topic7.md

 ````{tab-set}
 ```{tab-item} Question
-Calculate the entropy change in the system and its surroundings for each stage of the Carnot cycle.
+Calculate the entropy change in the system and its surroundings for each stage of a Carnot cycle (Topic 6).
 ```

 ```{tab-item} Solution